yursha/vanilla-linux/chroot.md

-To ensure build/install time isolation between the host system and the target system, it's recommended to use `chroot (8)` environment.
+To ensure build/install time isolation between the host system and the target system, it's recommended to use `chroot (8)` jail.
 If such isolation is not provided, several threats can entail:

 - Host system may get corrupted by accidentally installing target tools or libraries into its system directories.